-The main differences between the 2013 Mineral Resource and the 2022 Mineral Resource are explained by:
+The main differences between the 2013 Mineral Resource and the 2023 Mineral Resource Statement (estimated in 2022) are explained by:

-- An additional drilling between 2015 and 2021 (95 DD holes totaling 27 789.1 m) lead to an updated and more detailed geological model.
+- Additional drilling between 2015 and 2021 (95 DD holes totaling 27 789.1 m) lead to an updated and more detailed geological model.
 The actual mineralized volume decreased, mainly in the SW (Lill-Laver lake area). - A reduction of tonnes due to using estimated density vs a default density. - Economical consideration with higher processing costs.